moirai2/moirai2/README.md

     hello.txt-->|charcount|charcount
 ```

-It is possible to walk through multiple triples by sharing the same variable name.
-If you want to access root(example) and charcount, use $file to connect both triple.
+It is possible to walk through multiple SPOs by sharing the same variable name.
+If you want to access root(example) and charcount, use $file to connect both SPO.
 For example:

 ```
 > perl moirai2.pl -i '$id->file->$file,$file->count->$path1,$file->charcount->$path2' exec 'echo $id charcount results are $path1 and $path2'